China hits U.S., South Korea with solar material duties, skirts EU decision

 More than 80 percent of the polysilicon used by Chinese panel makers in 2012 was supplied by the United States, Europe and South Korea.

-(Additional reporting by Doug Palmer in Washington; Editing by Ron Popeski, Jackie Frank and Mohammad Zargham)
+(Additional reporting by Doug Palmer in Washington; Editing by Ron Popeski and Jackie Frank)